AwalaApp/specs/rs007-pohttp.md

 ## Parcel Delivery

-To deliver each parcel, the client MUST make a `POST` request to the HTTP URL corresponding to the node address, with `application/vnd.relaynet.parcel` as the content type and the parcel as the body.
-If the client is a relaying gateway, it MUST provide the target endpoint with its address using the request header `X-Relaynet-Gateway`.
+To deliver each parcel, the client MUST make a `POST` request to the HTTP URL corresponding to the node address, with the parcel as the body and the following headers:

+- `Content-Type` MUST be set to `application/vnd.relaynet.parcel`.
+- `Accept-Version` MUST be set to `1.0`.
+- If the client is a relaying gateway, `X-Relaynet-Gateway` MUST provide the target endpoint with its address using the request header `X-Relaynet-Gateway`.
 For example, `X-Relaynet-Gateway: rng+http://gateway.humanitarian.org`.

 The server MUST respond with one of the following status codes: